vinc/vinc.cc/src/ideas.html.md

 ## Food

-- Adopting a vegan diet in Europe could [double the amount of forests][2] and create extensive wilderness areas, providing the necessary space to effectively protect biodiversity.
+- Adopting a vegan diet accross Western Europe could [double forest coverage][2] and create vast wilderness areas, providing the necessary space to effectively protect biodiversity.

 - Using a wood gas stove fueled by garden twigs can be more efficient for cooking than using electrical induction stoves.
 A solar stove is even better